-Online browsing activity information could be collected about someone to determine things such as what kinds of coupons to provide to a person when they make a purchase at a bricks and mortar store.
+Online browsing activity information could be collected about someone to determine things such as what kinds of coupons to provide to a person when they purchase at a brick and mortar store.

 Buying a plane ticket to take a trip to Italy?
 Your credit card usage might result in travel brochures and other information about things to do in Italy being mailed to your home address.

 Tying together offline and online information in a manner like the examples described seems pretty invasive.